 Hi readers!
 My name is Josephine, but most people call me Jo.
 I'm an Associate Publicist for Corporate Communications.
 Growing up I was a bit of a reluctant reader, but because of the books in my list below I've learned to love reading.
 What I enjoy most is a book's ability to take you far, far away, to pack your bags and make you feel like you're Harry's best friend or sitting in Ms. Frizzle's classroom.
 Here are the five books – this was hard – that shaped me as a reader.

 The Gingerbread Man illustrated by Elena Temporin earns a spot on my bookprint list because it’s actually the first book I ever read.
-I remember coming home from kindergarten one day bursting through the door with this book in hand, so proud of my achievement that I’d read to anyone around, even if they weren’t listening.
+I remember coming home from kindergarten one day bursting through the door with this book in hand, so proud of my achievement that I’d read to anyone around.
 So for me The Gingerbread Man comes first in my bookprint because without my love and excitement for this book, I never would have learned that books are magical, capable of transporting you to another world and making you never want to leave.